Security guards at Noida housing society caught on camera thrashing resident; 8 arrested | Headlines

 - India

-Noida Police on Thursday arrested eight persons including seven security guards of a residential society in Sector 100 here for allegedly thrashing two residents with sticks following an argument.
+Noida Police on Thursday arrested eight persons of a residential society in Sector 100 here for allegedly thrashing two residents with sticks following an argument.
 The incident took place in Lotus Boulevard housing society in which two residents were seen being hit with sticks by security guards on Wednesday morning and a video of the incident went viral.

 According to the DCP, the resident had asked for a key to set up an internet router but could not produce the required letter of permission after which he and the guards got into a scuffle and was allegedly beaten up by the security guards.
 The DCP said videos of the incident are being examined.
 Aditya, one of the guards of the society said, "I was not there at the time when the incident took place, but I heard that fight took place between a resident and guards.
 The fight took place over a key.
 The resident first had an argument with the guard whom he also slapped.
 Later when the security officer arrived the matter escalated.
 We don't have permission to beat anyone."